-The Deputy Chief of Party will provide technical, programmatic, and administrative assistance to the HIV, malaria and GHSA programs and will lead the development and implementation of discreet program activities independently.
+General summary/purpose: The Deputy Chief of Party will provide technical, programmatic, and administrative assistance to the HIV, malaria, global health security (GHSA) and COVID-19 focused programs and will lead the development and implementation of discreet program activities independently.
 The DCOP will supervise and mentor staff.
 S/he will lead technical work and initiatives independently.
 Additionally, as needed, s/he will support proposal development and contribute to strategic partnership development.

-As Côte d'Ivoire Deputy Chief of Party, s/he will oversee management and operations of the project as a whole.
+As Côte d'Ivoire Deputy Chief of Party, s/he will play a substantial leadership role in the management and operations of the project as a whole.
 S/he should also be able to act for and represent the Chief of Party as necessary.
 S/he will possess a deep command of management processes generally and USAID reporting and compliance requirements specifically and demonstrate an ability to produce quality results on schedule.

-Expected to provide support to the project until the end of its operations (currently planned for mid-2022), the DCOP will be based in Abidjan with extensive travel to the project's intervention sites on an as needed basis.
+The DCOP will be based in Abidjan with extensive travel to the project's intervention sites throughout Côte d'Ivoire on an as needed basis.
 The Scope of Work includes but is not limited to the following:

 Support Chief of Party in project management, operations, and oversight

-Oversee the implementation of all HIV, malaria and GHSA activities under Breakthrough ACTION
+Oversee the implementation of all global health security, COVID-19, HIV and malaria activities under Breakthrough ACTION

 Oversee technical team leads programs with support from Baltimore-based advisors